 Financial guarantee liabilities are initially recognised at their fair value, which is the premium received, and then amortised over the life of the financial guarantee.
 Subsequent to initial recognition, the financial guarantee liability is measured at the higher of the expected credit loss provision and the unamortised premium.
 Financial guarantees are included within other liabilities.

-Notes to the financial statements 3.21 Employee benefits
+3.21 Employee benefits

 Post-employment benefits

 Defined contribution plans